 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Management Science.
-About 13.7% of those with this major are international students.
+Management Science appeals to people across the globe.
+About 14.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Management Sciences & Methods Majors Make?

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in management science have a median salary of $51,700 during the early years of their career.
 During this timeframe, most salaries fell between $41,650 (25th percentile) and $58,900 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to management science.

 Management Science majors often go into careers where salaries can range from $87,140 to $116,250 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Management Sciences & Methods